cooganb/web3py-tutorial/README.md

 As you can see, using `web3.py` opens up all kinds of possibilities with your applications.
 In the next tutorial, I'm hoping to do something more built out with proper files and directories.
 For now, I just wanted to show you some of the incredible options blockchain can provide.
 I hope you found something interesting!
 The community is really eager to engage with new folks, be sure to reach out.

-_Thank you to Daniel Ellison for his feedback and editing, sometimes copied verbatim!_
+_Thank you to Daniel Ellison for his feedback and comments, sometimes copied verbatim!_